 The Williamsburg Regional Library is looking for a few good volunteers.
 If you are interested in a great place to spend several hours a week, give us a try.
 The library has two locations.
-The Williamsburg branch is in the middle of the city, bordered by Scotland, North Boundary, and Armistead streets.
-The James City County Library is located in Norge at 7770 Croaker Road.
-Both libraries can use your help.
-Pick up a volunteer application at any public service desk in either library and volunteer.
+Be sure to review the available volunteer positions listed below, then submit a volunteer application.
+Applications can be downloaded and submitted online, and paper copies are available at any public service desk in either library.

 Join the Fifty-Hour Club